Nicolás Ortiz (footballer, born 1995)

-Nicolás Darío Ortiz (born 4 March 1995) is an Argentine professional footballer who plays as a centre-back for UT Cajamarca.
+Nicolás Darío Ortiz (born 4 March 1995) is an Argentine professional footballer who plays as a centre-back for Estudiantes BA.

 Career

 Ortiz began with Gimnasia y Esgrima of the Argentine Primera División.
 In January 2016, Ortiz was loaned to Primera B Nacional team Estudiantes.
 He made his professional debut on 3 April in a win against Atlético Paraná, coming on as a substitute at 1–1.
 He featured seven more times in 2016, before playing four times in the following campaign of 2016–17.
 He returned to Gimnasia y Esgrima in January 2017 and appeared on the club's first-team bench on 27 May against Colón but was unused.
 In May 2018, Ortiz scored on his debut versus Newell's Old Boys; father Darío was caretaker manager.

 On 20 June, Primera B Nacional's Quilmes loaned Ortiz; having renewed his contract with Gimnasia y Esgrima until 2020.
 Nine appearances followed for Quilmes before he went back to his parent club, who loaned him out to Ecuadorian Serie A side Olmedo on 16 January 2019.
 Like with Gimnasia y Esgrima, Ortiz netted on his bow for Olmedo in a 3–2 defeat to L.D.U.
 Quito on 9 February.
 He scored one further time, versus Independiente del Valle, in eighteen games for the Ecuadorian team.
 In January 2020, Ortiz moved to Peru with UT Cajamarca.

+After one year in UT Cajamarca, Ortiz signed for CA Alvarado in the Primera B Nacional.
+He made his debut for Alvarado in the 45th minute of a match against Patronato, which they lost 6-0.
+Ortiz played 64 games and scored 6 goals Alvarado in a span of two seasons.

+Estudiantes announced his signing on Instagram on January 8th, 2025.